 Did you know BS7671:2018 Requirements for Electrical Installations, a.k.a.
-The IET Wiring Regulations 18th Edition states that any socket outlet under 32A must be protected by a Residual Current Device (RCD)?
+The IET Wiring Regulations 18th Edition states that any socket outlet 32A and under must be protected by a Residual Current Device (RCD)?

 In AC systems, additional protection by means of an RCD with a rated residual operating current not exceeding 30mA shall be provided for:

 In other words any socket outlet that you plug anything into (basically anything powered from a 13A outlet, or up to 8KVA Systems on Commandos) must have an RCD protecting that circuit.
-There are exceptions to this, dwellings excepted, but only following a documented risk assessment which would have to clearly state why an RCD would not be necessary.
+There are exceptions to this, dwellings excepted, but only following a documented risk assessment which clearly states why an RCD would not be necessary.

 Purpose of RCDs.